wutron/treefix/treefixDTL/README.txt

 =============================================================================
 DETAILS

-TreeFixDTL is a simple wrapper around the TreeFix program that uses the ranger-dtl-U reconciliation model (v1.0) to determine the species tree aware cost.
+TreeFix-DTL is a wrapper around the TreeFix program that uses the ranger-dtl-U reconciliation model (v1.0) to determine the species tree aware cost.
 It has different default options to deal with prokaryotic species and removes some functionality from TreeFix that are incompatible with the ranger-dtl-U reconciliation model.
-Note also that using default modules, TreeFixDTL returns an *unrooted* gene tree (though all trees used by the program are expected to be written as rooted trees in newick format).
+Note also that using default modules, TreeFix-DTL returns an *unrooted* gene tree (though all trees used by the program are expected to be written as rooted trees in newick format).

 For more details on the underlying programs, see